smoeding/puppet-openssl/README.md

 ### Create a Diffie-Hellman parameter file

 To use perfect forward secrecy cipher suites, you must set up Diffie-Hellman parameters on the server.
-Most applications allow including these parameters using a generated file.
-You can generate that file using the `openssl::dhparam` defined type:
+Most applications allow including these parameters using a file.
+You can generate such a file using the `openssl::dhparam` defined type:

 ``` text
 openssl::dhparam { '/etc/nginx/ssl/dh2048.pem': }